Child Abuse Prevention Month: Practical Strategies for Mitigating Racial and Ethnic Bias in the Evaluation of Suspected Child Abuse

 - 1.00 AMA PRA Category 1 Credit™

-The Nemours Foundation is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+In support of improving patient care, Nemours Children’s Health is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The Nemours Foundation designates this activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
+Nemours Children’s Health designates this activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 - 1.00 ANCC Nursing Contact Hour